Author: Daniel Berger, Editor: Takaaki Tateishi

 There are two differences between this version and the version that comes with the standard library.
 First, you can specify a host as an argument to most of the Etc methods to retrieve information from remote machines.
 Second, the members of the struct yielded to Etc.passwd and Etc.group will be different, though similar, to its Unix counterpart.

-In order to add users or groups, or do any sort of adminstration in general, use the Admin module.
+In order to add users or groups, or do any sort of administration in general, use the Admin module.

 With the Admin module you can also configure and delete existing users and groups, as well as set passwords.